davidhin/notes/phoenix/main.md

 When the job starts running, you look in the generated log file and follow the instructions.
 This will get the Jupyter Notebook on the Phoenix node to run in your browser.

+## Using Job Arrays
+Job arrays are a useful feature to allow you to submit many (ideally) small tasks, allowing for true multiprocessing.
+Often this is done by splitting a file into many smaller files.
+Implementation is best explained with an example, found on phoenix at `/apps/examples/array_job/`.
+A more minimal example is also present at https://github.cs.adelaide.edu.au/a1720858/SecurityAnalytics/tree/master/examples/job_array

 ## File storage
 > https://wiki.adelaide.edu.au/hpc/Phoenix_data_management